8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Repeated Scrolling
-By default, the Canvas will "jump" back to its starting point when it reaches the end of the scroll.
+By default, the Canvas will "jump" back to its starting point when it reaches the end of the scroll, i.e, when the scroll amount becomes equivalent to the width of the Canvas.
 Setting the `repeat` property to `true` wraps the Canvas around from one end of the grid to the opposite end, making it appear to scroll infinitely.

 ## Offsetting
 Offsetting shifts the Canvas' starting point to another place on the Pixel grid.
 By default the offset is set to 0, meaning the starting point is the same as the Pixel grid's starting point.
 These values can be negative.